soc/soc.me/_six-years-of-scala-development/part-1.md

 proposed and implemented, as well as the mounting problems caused by not addressing pressing issues
-["even when the failings were grossly apparent"](https://news.ycombinator.com/item?id=8277626), it has become abundantly clear that this expectation turned out to be wrong and continued work on Scala is not a good use of my time.
+["even when the failings were grossly apparent"](https://news.ycombinator.com/item?id=8277626), it has become abundantly clear that this expectation turned out to be wrong.

+I have concluded that continued work on Scala is not a good use of my resources.
-Therefore I'm leaving Scala development.
+Therefore I cease Scala development.

 <br/>
-As a consequence I have dropped all work on Scala itself, as well as all development, support and maintenance of my own Scala-related projects.
+As a consequence I have decided to drop all work on Scala itself, as well as development, support and maintenance of all Scala-related projects.
+All libraries I authored and distributed have reached their end of life.

-I will comment on the impact of this decision and potential mitigations at a later date.
+I will comment on the impact of this announcement and potential mitigations at a later date.

 [^external]: i. e. not affiliated with EPFL, Type<!--safe, Light-->bend or ScalaCenter